Maple Balsamic Vinaigrette Dressing

 Notes

-- Balsamic Vinegar.
-There is a difference between excellent balsamic vinegar and your run-of-the-mill varieties.
-As I’ve discussed before, traditional balsamic vinegar should be so thick that it pours like syrup.
+• Balsamic Vinegar.
+Good balsamic vinegar is thick and it pours like syrup.
 It should be dark brown and taste sweet.
-It should most definitely NOT be thin, watery, or sour-tasting.
+It should not be thin, watery, or sour-tasting.
 My absolute favorite balsamic vinegar in the entire world can be found here.
-If you haven’t tried true, aged, high-quality balsamic vinegar yet, please please give it a whirl.
-You will NOT be disappointed.

 Nutrition information is automatically calculated, so should only be used as an approximation.